rgklab/Contextual-Fine-Tuning/README.md

 The main training pipeline is implemented in the `vectorlm` directory, which contains the core functionality for contextual fine-tuning.

+For experiments with Gemini-1.5-Flash, refer to the `gemini-exp` directory.

 For synthetic experiments and controlled evaluations, refer to the `synthetic-exp` directory.

 ## Citation